jaywink/share-to-diaspora/README.md

 # Share to diaspora*

-Share to diaspora* app for Ubuntu touch devices.
+Share to diaspora* compatible social sites app for Ubuntu touch devices.

 ## What does it do?